 2.9 Meetings

 The frequency and location of meetings will be determined by the Focus Group and the overall meetings plan will be announced as soon as possible.
 The Focus Group will mostly use remote collaboration tools and with possible face-to-face meetings.
 Meetings will be held as determined by the Focus Group and the meetings will be announced by electronic means (e.g., e-mail and website, etc.) at least two weeks in advance.
+Any potential in person meetings will need to ensure there can be significant participation of individuals from low- and middle-income countries.

 2.10 Technical contributions